Q: How do I register?

 Q: What is the Registration Fee used for?

 A: The registration fee is a processing fee which sets up an account for each child and manages it.
-It also includes a t-shirt for each child.
 The registration fee shows good faith that you intend to not just hold a spot in our program, but actually attend classes, since this fee is not refundable.
 It is a common procedure with many child care programs.

 Q: What is your potty training policy?